ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### Why image descriptions are important

-Adding accessible text descriptions of images, a.k.a. text alternatives, is an important part of making documents accessible to the visually impaired who use assistive devices such as screen readers and magnifiers, and to people with visual processing disorders, which make especially complex images more difficult to understand.
+Adding text descriptions of images is an important part of making documents accessible to the visually impaired who use assistive devices such as screen readers and magnifiers, and to people with visual processing disorders, which make especially complex images more difficult to understand.

-When the user cannot see all or part of the image, assistive technologies will read or display the short text description associated with the image.
+When the user cannot see all or part of an image, assistive technologies will read or display its alternative text description.
 This is especially important when the image conveys information that is required for the user to fully understand the information in the document.

-For people with visual processing disorders, the long description of a complex image helps them to more quickly or completely understand the information being conveyed by the image.
+For people with visual processing disorders, a detailed description of a complex image helps them to more quickly or completely understand the information being conveyed by the image.

 ### Tips for writing effective alternative text descriptions